|

 you’ll miss some great shots.
 Either take

-or extra “quick-release plates” attached to
+or add extra "quick-release plates" to

 each camera.
-Don’t overdo it; two should be
+Don't overdo it; two

 more than enough.

-If you want to beef up a lighter tripod,
+To beef up a lighter tripod,

 hang your camera bag from the tripod's